 On completion of the course, if you've been bitten by the croquet bug, you can join the club for the remainder of the year at a discounted fee.
 Why not arrange a free taster session?

-If you already play croquet and would like to join us at Bristol please just complete an application form.
+If you have a croquet handicap and would like to join Bristol as a playing member, please just complete an application form.

 Read more about the club in A Short History of Bristol Croquet Club or have fun exploring this website.